omussell/grim/hugo/content/design/index.md

 - Fingerprint type
 - Fingerprint in hexadecimal

-The algorithm property we require is 4, which equates to ed25519.
+The algorithm property we require is 4, which maps to ed25519.
 The fingerprint type we require is 2, which is SHA256, since it is preferred over SHA1.
 We can filter the output of "ssh-keygen -r" so that we only see SSHFP records with these properties.

 ssh-keygen -r $(hostname) | awk '$4 == 4 && $5 == 2 {print $0}'